Scoggins: Gophers QB Tanner Morgan at peace, ready to lead after father’s death

 "It's pretty powerful," the Gophers senior quarterback said this week.

-Morgan will be in Chicago on Thursday representing the Gophers at Big Ten media days, an annual kickoff to the college football season.
+Morgan will be in Indianapolis on Thursday representing the Gophers at Big Ten media days, an annual kickoff to the college football season.
 He goes there after losing his father last week.

 Ted was first diagnosed with a brain tumor in spring 2020 and had surgery to remove it at Mayo Clinic.
 His recovery and scans had been encouraging to doctors, but the tumor returned this spring and his condition deteriorated rapidly.